BNTFryingPan/brigadier-js/README.md

 # Known Issues
 - Errors are a little jank still, but mostly work now.
 They can be handled propely as intended in the original implementation though.
 - Parsing a command does not work.
 This is currently the highest priority issue.
 All i know about it is that if you have a full command entered, it will throw an "Could not parse command: undefined" error.
+- Getting command completion suggestions does not work.
+Might be fixed when parsing is fixed though.